Order now Gran Turismo GT Sport PS4 Game (PSVR Compatible) from ozgameshop.com

 Epic fantasy masterpiece with an unparalleled sense of scale, depth, and immersion.

 How does it translate?
 Well.
 The DualShock 4 is definitely the preferred option, because teleporting about and the novelty of waggle-to-win swordplay with Move controllers gets old pretty quick.
 That said, using your head to intuitively aim ranged weapons feels great in either control option, and it's just such a glorious sensation to finally be in the world of Skyrim.
 Every version before this might look a shitload better, but they feel like exploring via Google Street View compared to the there-ness of VR.
+Ride horse, travel fast to discover the world and much more other exciting things with The Elder Scrolls V Skyrim!

 The Elder Scrolls V Skyrim PS4 Game (PSVR Required) from ozgameshop.com